timharek/timharek.no/content/about.md

 development, accessibility and UX design.

-I spend my free time learning about new technologies, automating my everyday and hiking with my dog, Ayla! 🐕
+I spend my free time learning about new technologies, automating my everyday and hiking with my dog! 🐕

 ## Contact